10/02/2022

 Doctors and researchers today think he may have been onto something, especially when it comes to maximizing your brain health.
 Thankfully, unlike Thoreau, you don’t need to spend years living in a cabin to give your brain all the benefits of experiencing the great outdoors.

-Does it matter what you do?
+Does it matter what you do outside to get brain health benefits?

 In the middle of the workday, have you ever found your mind wandering to a beautiful walk in the woods?
 A fishing trip?
 Just the slightest bit of vitamin D?
 The good news is you don’t need to climb a mountain on your lunch break to boost your brain health.
 The American Psychological Association says that a simple walk through the park has been linked to improved attention, lower stress, better mood, and even greater empathy and cooperation.